octanner/ios-team/swift-style-guide.md

 ## Modifier Keyword Order

 When you declare a type, method or property, follow a consistent ordering of any modifier keywords used.
+Use access modifiers only if necessary.
+Pay attention to variables.
+Use `private` or `private(set)` appropriately.
+Don't add modifiers if they are are already a default.

 * attributes (`@objc`, `@NSManaged`)
 * `override`
 * `public`
-* `internal`
+* `internal`, only if necessary
 * `private`
 * [ `static` | `class` ]
 * [ `required` | `optional` ]